 Bring previous documents

 If a stone (or the entire item) has been examined previously, any paperwork or representations are submitted at the time of appraisal.
 We will then be able to discuss any discrepancies we find, and verify the stone/item being the same.
 Since most diamonds sold today as center stones are already lab-graded it is important to verify the diamond to the report.
 The diamond's exact weight is therefore known and if it matches the original paperwork the provided weight would be more accurate than an estimate in the mounting.
 If we disagree, NGL will not rely on another's representation for color or clarity, but give our opinion.
 We will reference an original document on our appraisal in two cases - diamond reports from The Gem Trade Lab of the GIA and the American Gemological Society (AGS).
 These are the most respected in the industry and have set the standard for which we at NGL try to adhere.

 With the trade's reliance of loose diamond reports, there has been a significant rise in false documentation from "labs" with impressive looking documents bearing inaccurate information.
 When caught soon enough the situation is easy to remedy, but if left uncontested, the terms of acceptance may become an issue.
 Occasionally, a diamond doesn't match the report.
 This may be due to human error rather than misrepresentation, but in either case, needs to be addressed.
 Other times, the report may match the diamond described, but the diamond is graded higher than is actually the case.
 Again, at NGL we try our best to grade to GIA standards and will not "rubber stamp" inaccurate reports.

-We schedule while-you-wait appointments between the hours of 10am and 2pm, Monday through Friday, Pacific time.
-Fees are due upon completion and may be by cash, personal check, or bankcard.
+We schedule while-you-wait appointments between the hours of 10am and 2pm, Monday through Thursday, Pacific time.
+Fees are due upon completion and may be by check or bankcard.